Table of Contents

 Using The Wrong Size Ball

-Make sure you are using the right size ball for your height and for the exercise you are performing.
+Make sure you are using the right size ball for your height and for the exercise that you’re performing.

-If the ball is too small, it will be unstable and difficult to use.
+If the ball is too small, it’ll be unstable and difficult to use.

 If the ball is too big, it will be difficult to control.

-This can lead to performing the exercises incorrectly which may lead to injury.
+This can lead to performing your core exercises incorrectly which may lead to injury.

 Not Engaging Your Core